copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 55**

-- (Passaic County NJ -- 5:52 PM Stolen Vehicle) Detective Derrick Catli says he's a rookie at heart.
+- (Passaic County, NJ -- 5:52 PM Stolen Vehicle) Detective Derrick Catli says he's a rookie at heart.
 He spots a stolen car and follows.
 Three black men in a Honda Civic ram police, try to flee and crash into a parked car and we see they are drunk and injured.